risestem/rise-python/README.md

 A modern, in-browser Python compiler built with Skulpt.js, Ace Editor, and Tailwind CSS.
 This project provides a simple and efficient way to write and execute Python code directly in your web browser, without any server-side dependencies.

-This project is a modernized implementation inspired by the original [online-python-compiler by ishaanbhimwal](https://github.com/ishaanbhimwal/online-python-compiler).
+This project was inspired by [online-python-compiler by ishaanbhimwal](https://github.com/ishaanbhimwal/online-python-compiler).

 ## Features